 I don’t fear the after-pain which comes with having a tooth pulled or anything like that.
 I fear pain during the process.
 And it has never happened.

 A lot of our fears are irrational and make no sense.
-They are meant to cripple us and keep us from doing the things we need to do.
+They are meant to deter us and keep us from doing the things we need to do.

-After a while, we begin to avoid those things in order to not have to face the fear, which then only makes the fear loom larger because we usually end up having a worse situation to face when we finally HAVE to do it (like me at the dentist).
+After a while, we begin to avoid those things in order to not have to face the fear, which then only makes the fear loom larger because we usually end up having an even worse situation to face when we finally HAVE to do it (like me at the dentist).

 Most of our fears do just that; avoidance of what we fear makes the fear greater because our imagination kicks in and shows us ALL the things that COULD happen.